-In 2022, the Compensation and Governance Committee considered the following aspects of the Corporation's compensation program, among others:
+In 2023, the Compensation and Governance Committee considered the following aspects of the Corporation's compensation program, among others:

 - a significant portion of executive compensation is at risk (not guaranteed) and is variable year over year.
-For example, annual short-term incentive compensation is granted in the form of annual cash bonus awards that are determined by the Board with reference to a target percentage of annual base salary, adjusted for corporate and personal performance during the performance period; and - the Omnibus Incentive Plan and applicable award agreements are designed such that RSUs vest one-third per year on the first, second and third anniversaries of the grant date, Options have a term of seven years and PSUs have a term that expires on December 15th of the third year following the year the PSU is granted, which the Corporation believes reduces the risk of executives taking actions which may only have short-term benefits.
+For example, annual short-term incentive compensation is granted in the form of annual cash bonus awards that are determined by the Board with reference to a target percentage of annual base salary, adjusted for corporate and personal performance during the performance period; and - the 2021 Omnibus Incentive Plan and applicable award agreements are designed such that RSUs vest one-third per year on the first, second and third anniversaries of the grant date, Options have a term of seven years and PSUs have a term that expires on December 15th of the third year following the year the PSU is granted, all of which in combination, the Board believes reduces the risk of executives taking actions which may only have short-term benefits.